We’re approaching a ‘big’ day in our house. Like many parents up and down the country and across the world we are preparing for a first.

 I am suddenly in a different stage of parenthood.
 A mum with a child at school.
-I don’t feel old enough, I definitely am, but I don’t feel it.
-I’m entering a new world of book bags, homework and school dinners and it all feels slightly alien to me.
+Am I old enough?
+I definitely am, but I don’t feel it.
+It’s a new world of book bags, homework and school dinners and it all feels slightly alien to me.

 I know I am no exception with my worries and fears for him.
 Every mum is worried and we have a right to be.
 For nearly five years I have been by his side, wiping tears and snot, answering a million questions a day, making him giggle and enjoying hugs and kisses.
-I’ve watched with pride as he has taken his first steps, then worried and agonised when it was another two months before he took any more.
-I’ve shared the little gems that he has said that make me laugh out loud on Facebook.
+I’ve watched with pride as he has taken his first steps.
+Then worried and agonised when it was another two months before he took any more.
+I have shared the little gems that he has said that make me laugh out loud on Facebook.

 And whilst I understand it would be impossible for his teacher to know him like I do, I of course worry that she wont know that when he’s worried he twiddles his hair, that he sometimes needs a bit of extra encouragement to try something new because he over thinks things, and that she won’t see the awesomeness that is him.
 I worry that he won’t ask for help if he needs it, that he won’t learn he can’t talk all the time.

 But more than any of that I worry that this time apart from one another will mean I lose part of him.
 I won’t know him quite as well as I do now.
 He won’t tell me every detail of his day.
-Something that would have been such a big deal to him at 10:00 will be long forgotten by 3:00 and I will never know.
+Something that would have been such a big deal to him at ten o’clock will be long forgotten by three o’clock, and I will never know.

 And that is why I will cry after the first time I say goodbye to him on his first day at school.

 Tears for the missed moments.

-We are now two years on from his first day at school.
+We are now four years on from his first day at school.
 He is now going into year 4!!!
 I will always hold a special place for his reception year teachers in my heart.
 They loved him and nurtured him and saw the awesomeness that was him.
 Teachers rock.
 As hard as it feels now, having to say goodbye to your little one for the first time, I promise it will be ok.
 Although this is me all over again as now it is Little’s first day at school and all of a sudden it feel like both my babies are grown and don’t need me quite so much anymore.
 Don’t forget the tissues on the first day.